 Is it time to review your network security strategy?

 In recent history, more companies embrace cybersecurity policies that allow BYOD (Bring Your Own Device) in the work environment.
-This is justified, considering the proliferation of devices that have some form of connection to company networks.
+This is justified, considering the increasing of devices that have some form of connection to company networks.
 Your cybersecurity policies and help you manage BYOD security risks in a variety of ways.

 If you decide to keep true BYOD active in your company, you need to consider relevant security measures.
-A few security concerns, specific to BYOD cybersecurity policy:
+A few network security concerns, specific to BYOD cybersecurity policy:

 - Will the company provide hardware trouble shooting support?
 Very often, companies elect to forego provision of BYOD device support.
 If the employee has a technical problem with their own device, they will have to resolve the problem using their own resources.